Iceland Packing List for Women: Bold Spirit Travel

 • Thermos *optional

-• Baseball cap or sun hat *optional
+• Baseball cap *optional

 Shoes